ravster/pleasance/README.md

 ### Additional information

-As of right now the nn-function is hard-coded to only look at data that is inside the `training-set`, ``validation-set` & `test-set` arrays.
+As of right now the nn-function is hard-coded to only look at data that is inside the `training-set`, `validation-set` & `test-set` arrays.
 While this can cause confusion when you are dealing with multiple datasets, I don't consider it a big deal since it is so quick to re-calculate all the technical indicators and re-scale the data for each dataset (Especially if we are using daily data; so ~3000 datapoints).

 ## Todo
+### Insert an endurance measure in the final report
+The ga-function presently just prints out the set of chromosomes that made it through the final generation.
+I'm thinking that the best chromosomes would be the ones that have lasted for the most time in the gene pool, and I would consider them the best even if they were selected out a few times.
+For example, take chromosome A that survived 7 times but didn't make it into the n-th generation (But them might have popped up again).
+I would consider this chromosome to be more robust than another chromosome that just showed up in the final generation.
+This is something I should look into, even though it doesn't make a lot of sense when viewed from the theory behind genetic algorithms.

 ### Make the inputs more modular
 Right now the system is using hard-coded inputs.
 What if I want it to not have only 1 output to compare itself to ("+5close"), but to 2?